William Contreras Player Props: Brewers vs. Athletics

 William Contreras At The Plate

-- Contreras is hitting .246 with nine doubles, seven home runs and 24 walks.
+- Contreras is batting .240 with nine doubles, seven home runs and 24 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.